andrewjh271/Basic-Ruby-Projects/README.md

-# Basic-Ruby-Projects
+# Basic Ruby Projects

-4 Basic Ruby Projects as part of The Odin Project curriculum.
+Four basic Ruby projects as part of The Odin Project curriculum.